The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 Moreover, this map is determined by the moduli space consisting of Maslov index~0 disks only, and can be computed in purely topological terms.
-This is the main technical computation which we now perform.
+This is the main technical computation which we now perform; recall that $l\in H_1(L)$ is the homology class of an orbit of $\gamma$ in $L$, and the sign $(-1)^{\epsilon(l)}$ was defined in Section~\ref{sec:intro}.